GoogleCloudPlatform/ai-platform-samples/training/templates/sklearn/template/README.md

 This is a template for building a scikit-learn-based machine learning trainer that can be run on AI Platform.
+For an implementation of this template please take a look at our sklearn example [here](../../../sklearn/structured/base)

 Google Cloud tools used:
 - [Google Cloud Platform](https://cloud.google.com/) (GCP) lets you build and